Birding And Wingshooting In Texas

 Approximately 300 species of birds occur in the Texas Hill Country where birding is great all year.
 The area is an overlap zone of ranges of eastern and western bird species, as well as some north and south species.
 An excellent place to view birds in Fredericksburg proper is the Live Oak Wilderness Nature Trail in Lady Bird Johnson Municipal Park.

 located just 7 miles east of Fredericksburg.
 One of the nation’s large working wildflower farms.
 Flowers bloom from spring through the first frost.
 Shop in the Market Center, have a drink in the Brew-Bonnet Biergarten.
 Don’t miss the 3,000 square foot butterfly haus, featuring Texas native butterflies.

 Includes 10 counties in the Texas Hill Country – beautiful wildflowers including the Texas Bluebonnet.
 For a nice break from all of the nature that the Texas Hill Country offers don’t forget to check out some of the local Fredericksburg wineries.

-The Fredericksburg area of the Texas Hill Country is home to many native and exotic species of animals, which allow sportsmen almost year round hunting opportunities.
-White tail deer are the most popular and plentiful, but there are also turkey, doves and quail.
+The Fredericksburg area of the Texas Hill Country is home to many native and exotic species of animals, which allow sportsmen almost year-round hunting opportunities.
+Whitetail deer are the most popular and plentiful, but there are also turkeys, doves, and quail.
 A brochure is available through the Fredericksburg Chamber of Commerce 830 997-6523.

 Old Tunnel Wildlife Management

-Located 10.5 miles south of Highway 290 on the Old San Antonio Road.
-Millions of Mexican free tail bats make their summer home in Central Texas.
+Located 10.5 miles south of Highway 290 on Old San Antonio Road.
+Millions of Mexican free-tail bats make their summer home in Central Texas.
 The season to view the evening emergence of bats is generally from mid-May to mid-October.
 830 – 990-2860